Policy Owner: CISO

 • Respect for user privacy — keep it user-centric.

-Engineering documentation and technical references live in the Engineering tab of this site, with deeper how-to material on each topic listed there.
+Engineering documentation and technical references are maintained in the Engineering standards set, with deeper how-to material on each topic.
 Software developers adhere to Neuroscale’s coding standards throughout the development cycle, including standards for quality, comments, and security.
 See Secure coding.

 Secure development environment